Hundreds of thousands march in Poland anti-government protests to show support for democracy

 “Women have lost the right to have an abortion even when the fetus is terminally ill, and some women have died,” she explained.
 “And I am also afraid I couldn't manage financially.”

-The march was held on the 34th anniversary of Poland's first partly-free election, a democratic breakthrough in the toppling of communism across Eastern Europe.
+The march was held on the 34th anniversary of Poland's first partly-free election.
 The protest was seen as a test for Tusk’s Civic Platform, a centrist and pro-European party which has trailed behind Law and Justice in polls.

-However, the passage of a controversial law last month seems to have mobilized greater support for Tusk.
-Poland is expected to hold a general election in October, though a date hasn't yet been set.
+However, the passage of a contentious law last month seems to have mobilized greater support for Tusk.
+Poland is expected to hold a general election in October, though a date hasn't been set.

 The law allows for the creation of a commission to investigate Russian influence in Poland.
 Critics argue that it would have unconstitutional powers, including the capacity to exclude officials from public life for a decade.
-They fear it will be used by the ruling party to remove Tusk and other opponents from public life, dubbing it "Lex Tusk."
+They fear it will be used by the ruling party to remove Tusk and other opponents from public life.

 Some Poles say it could come to resemble the investigations of Joseph McCarthy, the U.S. senator whose anti-communist campaign in the early 1950s led to hysteria and political persecution.

-That fear was underlined last weekend when Kaczynski, the ruling party leader, was asked by a reporter if he still had trust in the defense minister in connection with a Russian missile that fell in Poland in December.
+That fear was underlined last weekend when Kaczynski was asked by a reporter if he still had trust in the defense minister in connection with a Russian missile that fell in Poland in December.

 "I am forced ... to view you as a representative of the Kremlin," he replied.
 “Because only the Kremlin wants this man to stop being the minister of national defense.”